syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/ContextMenu.md

 ---
 layout: post
-title: ContextMenu | Windows Forms | Syncfusion
+title: ContextMenu in Windows Forms ScrollFrame Control | Syncfusion
-description: This section explains how to customize the context menu of the SfScrollFrame.
+description: Learn about the explains how to customize the context menu of the Syncfusion WinForms SfScrollFrame control and more details.
 platform: WindowsForms
 control: SfScrollFrame
 documentation: ug